HatemHaddad/general/series.md

 # Easy is the Argument that we are proving to the Difficulty Parameter
 # Parameter is the name of the option and the Argument is the choice that we choose for that option

+fruits = ['Apple', 'Orange', 'Plum', 'Grapes', 'Blueberry','Watermelon] weekdays =['Monday','Tuesday','Wednesday','Thursday','Friday','Monday']

+pd.Series(# click here ctrl+tab and we will get the documentation)

+# We will see the Parameters and = sign with the values.
+These values are the default argument that pandas use as default

+pd.Series(fruits,weekdays) # implicit ordering as it figures the parameters by its location = feeding the arguments sequentially pd.Series(data = fruits, index = weekdays) # explicit ordering as it figures the parameter by its name pd.Series(fruits, index = weekdays) # mix - first argument sequentially and other argument expicit

+# index in series should not be unique